Anthropology Magazine

 Activities

-• Watch the video, “An Introduction to the Discipline of Anthropology,” which can be found under Additional Resources.
-Create a timeline with four points that summarize the development of the field of anthropology over time.
+• Watch the video An Introduction to the Discipline of Anthropology under Additional Resources.
+Create a timeline with four points that summarize the development of anthropology.
 Describe each point and how it has helped anthropology evolve.

-• In a two-page essay, explain how Mead’s methods in Samoa differed from those used prior to that period and how they impacted future anthropological study.
+• In a two-page essay, explain how Mead’s methods in American Samoa differed from those used prior to that period and how they impacted future anthropological study.

 Additional Resources